leash training for dog

 • New things and sounds

-If you have a non-walking dog, then visual leash training can help your dog learn to pay attention to you and the walking experience while diversions are around.
+If you have a non-walking dog, visual leash training can help your dog learn to pay attention to you and the walking experience while diversions are around.

-And who knows – your dog might just surprise you by picking up the old art of trundling along at an alarming rate after all these years!
+And who knows – your dog might surprise you by picking up the old art of trundling along at an alarming rate after all these years!

 Remember to celebrate even the tiniest steps your dog takes toward becoming a better walker, and never push too hard or for too long at any one time during training sessions that are already as short as they are sweet.